There is no doubt that creating art, in any form, can help children learn and become more self-confident and independent.

 This same group were responsible for making the beautiful mosaic spades featured in my post, Mosaic Madness – How to Create Masterpieces.

-Together, they also made an enormous and beautiful dragon to use as a float for a fun day they were having.
+Together, they also made an enormous and beautiful dragon for use as a float for a fun day they were having.

 Former students in my Wacky Workshops classes banded together to make a beautiful pop art version of the Mona Lisa (pictured at the top of the page).